adityagupta700/Opencart_API_Testing/README.md

 ## To run the collection in Postman
 Just **import** the collection in Postman and run the collection in a single go.

-## To run the collection on the local system:
+## To run the collection on the local system
-Before installing anything, ensure that Node and npm are installed on the local system.
-In addition to that, the OpenCart application should be present on the local system, and to run that application XAMPP tool needs to be downloaded and configured.

-- Link to download the **OpenCart Application**: https://www.opencart.com/index.php?route=cms/download/download&download_id=64
-- Link to download **XAMPP**: https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.29/
+---

+### Prerequisites:
+- Node and npm
+- XAMPP and OpenCart Admin Application, *follow instructions from timestamp in this video: [53:00](https://www.youtube.com/watch?v=5zfgqqPr8o8&t=3180s)*

+#### Install Newman:
-To run the collection on the local system and generate reports, these two packages need to be installed:
+To run the collection
-## Install Newman:
 ```
 npm install -g newman
 ```
-## Install Newman reporter:
+#### Install Newman reporter:
+To run the collection and generate Newman HTML reports
 ```
 npm install -g newman-reporter-html
 ```
-## Run this before running the collection with your IP address and port:
+#### Run this before running the collection with your IP address and port:
 ```
 set BASEURL=http://your_IP:your_Port/opencart/upload/index.php?route=
 ```